cfengine/documentation/guide/latest-release/known-issues.markdown

 masterfiles/controls/VERSION/reports.cf to e.g. ".*".
 Note that this has a
 significant impact on the resource consumption of your hub.

-Monitoring graphs are not supported on all platforms, currently Aix and Windows do not have this data.
+Monitoring graphs are not supported on all platforms, currently AIX, HP-UX and Windows do not have this data.

-### Enterprise reports not collected from 3.5
-CFEngine Enterprise 3.6 has a new diff-based report collection mechanism, and so a 3.7 hub cannot collect reports from 3.5 or earlier agents.

-Currently the 3.5 agents will not show in Mission Portal at all, but you will see them by running `cf-key -s` on the hub.

 ### Enterprise software inventory is not out-of-the-box